BTBRBorn/selfGPT/README.md

 So far I implemented pretraining part.
 For pretraining phase, one idea I had for a while to improve the transformer architecture is the replace every linear layer with something like Kolmogorov-Arnold Network.

-After pretraining, you can immediately do finetuning as well, by switching to a training set consists of Q&A style text to get an AI agent.
+After pretraining, you can immediately do finetuning as well, by switching to a training set consists of Q&A style text to get an AI chatbot.

 Nowadays, post-training and inference time computing are quite important as well.
 I am especially quite excited about inference time computing and self-play style reinforcement learning.